-I think we all have things that remind us of the taste of summer, one thing that reminds me of summer is a fresh garden tomato.
-A store-bought tomato cannot mimic the taste of one you have grown on your own.
+I think we all have things that remind us of the taste of summer, and one thing that reminds me of summer is a fresh garden tomato.
+Now, there are store bought, but a store-bought tomato cannot mimic the taste of one you have grown on your own.

 I can remember setting at the kitchen table on my grandpa’s lap eating big tomato sandwiches built with two pieces of white bread, thick slices of tomato, a layer of mayo, and plenty of salt and pepper.
 I think I enjoyed sitting on his lap eating with him as much as what we were eating.
 We did this often, and my time at the table with him broadened my palate.